The COVID-19 Pandemic: Tips for Athletes, Coaches, Parents, and the Sport Community

 - Consider how you want to continue engaging in your sport: While keeping the latest social distancing and general recommendations in mind, you may be able to continue training to a certain degree.
 You can use your new-found time to rest and recover, engage in other interests, manage school or work commitments, and/or continue training or maintaining your level of fitness.
 It’s important to consider what is best for you right now and over time as our situation progresses.
 You may also want to discuss this with your coaching staff, perhaps revising goals or expectations together.

-- Focus on physical and mental fitness: If you decide to continue investing in your training, it may be easier to continue improving flexibility, strength, and your mentality during this time.
-Ask your coach what you can physically be doing or explore virtual training options through various apps and programs (some of which even allow you to compete virtually against other people or avatars) such as Zwift, Garmin, MapMyRun, Strava, and ErgBuddy.
-You can improve mental skills such as confidence, focus, goal setting, relaxation, or visualization by finding a CMPC to work with one-on-one or by using an app such as Headspace, Calm, WellU, woop, or Fit Brains.
+- Focus on physical and mental fitness: If you decide to continue investing in your training, it may be easier to continue improving flexibility, strength, your mentality, and other areas during this time.
+Ask your coach, athletic trainer, or strength and conditioning coach what you can physically be doing or explore virtual training options through various apps and programs (some of which even allow you to compete virtually against other people or avatars) such as Zwift, Garmin, MapMyRun, Strava, and ErgBuddy.
+You can improve mental skills such as confidence, focus, goal setting, relaxation, or visualization by finding a CMPC®️ to work with one-on-one or by using an app such as Headspace, Calm, WellU, woop, or Fit Brains.
+If you are an athlete within a collegiate, Olympic, or Paralympic program, we recommend reaching out to administrative personnel in your department or program to ask about what sport psychology professionals are available to work with you.

 - Establish a daily routine: We have decent control over decisions we make about how we start and end our days as well as items we prioritize daily or weekly.
 Solidifying morning and evening routines, getting enough sleep, and deliberately incorporating other acts of self-care (e.g., journaling, engaging in personal hobbies, and eating nutritious foods) into our lives helps to partially reestablish feelings of control and comfort while supporting our health and well-being.